 A wife of We Were Soldiers

-In 2003 Hank and I went to see Mel Gibson’s new movie We Were Soldiers.
+In 2003 Hank and I went to see Mel Gibson’s new movie We Were

-husbands who had deployed to Vietnam, I lived under constant fear of news
+whose husbands who had deployed to Vietnam, I lived under constant fear of news

 reports of heavy fighting and increasing casualties.

-One early fall afternoon I returned home from shopping for a few things for our
+One early fall afternoon I returned home from shopping for a few things for

-for baby-sitting.
+door for baby-sitting.
 I turned the key.
 Opening the door, I saw my baby-sitter

 crying.
 Tears swarmed down her face.
 “My dad, my dad!
 My dad was killed,” she